Edge Computing: Hype or Reality?

 The Linux Foundation’s Open Glossary of Edge Computing defines it as the delivery of computing capabilities to the logical extremes of a network in order to improve the performance, security, operating cost, and reliability of applications and services.
 By shortening the distance between devices and the cloud resources that serve them, and also reducing the number of network hops, edge computing mitigates the latency and bandwidth constraints of today’s internet, ushering in new classes of applications, offering exciting breakthroughs and possibilities.
 In practical terms, this means distributing new resources and software stacks along the path between today’s centralized data centers and the increasingly large number of deployed nodes in the field, on both the service provider and user sides of the last mile network.

-Edge computing – as a geographically distributed computing architecture – allows applications to execute closer to end-users, utilizing data, compute resources, networking, and infrastructure in near proximity, meeting demand from the explosive increase in the number of IoT & IIoT devices and the related complexity of the applications.
+Edge computing – as a geographically distributed edge computing architecture – allows applications to execute closer to end-users, utilizing data, compute resources, networking, and infrastructure in near proximity, meeting demand from the explosive increase in the number of IoT & IIoT devices and the related complexity of the applications.
 Autonomous vehicles (land and air), smart cities, AR/VR, machine learning, neural networks. etc. are just a few edge computing use cases.
 This technology will be critical for many technological innovations that have yet to even be imagined.

 Where is the Edge?